 The Devil’s Throat, or Garganta del Diablo in Spanish, is the heart of Iguazu Falls.
 About half of the mighty river’s flow falls down the sheer walls of the Plateau here, plunging 80 meters to the bottom of the narrow canyon with a deafening noise.
 And while the falls are not as tall as, say, Australia’s 268-meter Wallaman Falls, it’s the overall scale of the falls that blows your mind.

 You can explore the Devil’s Throat on two levels here – at the top of the falls, which is level with the road and at the bottom of the falls along a specially constructed walkway.
 Though at the lower level, you will be experiencing the falls more than seeing them – as the water hits the bottom of the canyon, it creates so much spray that visibility becomes quite low.
 And you get completely drenched.

-Tip: Bring a poncho or buy one at the gift store for BR$15 before jumping on the bus.
+Tip: Bring a poncho or buy one at the gift store before jumping on the bus.
 The lower level platform at the Devil’s Throat is the only spot you will get wet on the trail on the Brazilian side.

 Also, make sure not to wait for the scenic elevator to open.
 You can access the lower walkway by a set of stairs.

 Back on the upper level, keep an eye out for the birds that appear to be flying right into the sheer wall of water and disappearing on the other side.
 They are the Great dusky swifts, and they like to nest next to waterfalls and rocky cliffs.